Building a Near Real-Time Discovery Platform with AWS

-Start by creating an Amazon Elasticsearch Service cluster that will hold your data for near real-time analysis.
-Elasticsearch Service includes built-in support for Kibana, which is used for visualization on top of Elasticsearch Service.
+Start by creating an Amazon OpenSearch Service cluster that will hold your data for near real-time analysis.
+Amazon OpenSearch Service includes built-in support for Kibana, which is used for visualization on top of Amazon OpenSearch Service.

-- Sign in to the Amazon Elasticsearch Service console.
+- Sign in to the Amazon OpenSearch Service console.

 - Choose Create a new domain(or Get Started, if this is your first time in the console).